tbrethes/UpviseSDK/Upvise Client Library/README.md

 Usage of the Upvise Client Library is suject to our [API Tems of Use](https://www.upvise.com/legal/apitermsofuse.htm)

+# Release notes v4.6
+1. Local File Cache optimization to reduce lock duration
+2. new optional **Query.enableMemoryCache = true** static property to use memory cache in addition to file cache

 # Release notes v4.4

 1. Fixed bug with table with no record in Query.select()